codepo8/alt-text-display-extension/README.md

     ![Loading an unpacked extension in Google Chrome](https://codepo8.github.io/alt-text-display-extension/chrome-load-unpacked.png)

+### Installing on Firefox

+The extension is available in the Mozilla Add-ons Marketplace and you [can install it from there](https://addons.mozilla.org/en-US/firefox/addon/alt-text-display/).

 ### Support and questions

 This is a beta build of this extension and I am planning to use the research attached to it to develop new features in the Chromium Developer Tools.